jamesmh/PersonalBlog/source/_posts/linq-6x-faster-using-functional-optimization.md

 Don't forget to connect with me on [twitter](https://twitter.com/jamesmh_dev) or [LinkedIn](https://www.linkedin.com/in/jamesmhickey/)!

-I also have an e-mail letter where I'll give you tips, stories and links to **help you get to the next step of your career as a software developer**.
-I'll also give you updates about stuff that I've been working on ;)
+I also have an e-mail letter where I'll give you tips, stories and links to **help ambitious and passionate developers become tech leaders.** I'll also give you updates about stuff that I've been working on ;)

 [Subscribe if you haven't already!](https://tinyletter.com/jamesmh)

 # P.S.

-I've been building tools for indie .NET Core developers needing to get their next groundbreaking app or side-project to market faster - without compromising code quality and elegance.
+I've been building a tool for indie .NET Core developers needing to get their next groundbreaking app or side-project to market faster - without compromising code quality and elegance.
 [It's called Coravel!](https://github.com/jamesmh/coravel).
 Check it out and let me know what you think ;)